 Smoke alarms are the most crucial item to have in the home, especially when it comes to fire safety.
 We all know this and have been taught from a young age, but it is more often than not we get a bit slack when it comes to testing them, changing the batteries and ensuring we have a sufficient number installed in the house.
 Without a working smoke alarm you are four times more likely to die in a house fire – shocking but true!

 Smoke alarms come in different types but are a simple way to make the home safer.
 Battery-operated smoke detectors are common in older homes.
 These should have the batteries changed once a year but be tested every 6 months (this is often a case of just pressing the ‘test’ button).

 Most people are misinformed about how long smoke detectors last.
 They need to be replaced every 10 years, batteries every year but the actual detector every 10 years even if you believe it is fine, err on the side of caution and replace it anyway.

 When it comes to deciding how many to have in the house and where to place them refer to your State regulations.
 Each State has different requirements especially when it comes to a new build or a renovation.

 Finally, take a few moments to look around your house to see any other potential hazards and make notes.
 Do you have candles?
 The open flame can ignite anything within reach!
 Are you taking care when cooking?
 Turn the pots and pans away from your body.
 Are you overloading power boards?
 Plugging too many appliances into a power board or using an extension cord can lead to overheating.
 Does your house have an extinguisher or a fire blanket?
 Perhaps make sure it does, do you have an evacuation plan should the worst happen?
 This doesn’t have to be elaborate, take a few minutes now, create a plan that works for you and your family then rest easy through winter knowing your are safe and equipped.

-If you have any questions about fire safety in your home or installing new smoke alarms give us a call.
+If you have any questions about fire safety in your home or installing new smoke alarms give us a call on 1300 686 000.